photogabble/website/content/noteworthy/2022-08-25-php-space-mines-introduction.md

 For the purpose of the MVP version satisfaction will go from -20 to +20 staring at zero being neutral.
 This gives a large range of values for interesting game mechanics to work on at a future date.

 ### Mine Construction
-For the MVP version I will be allowing players to purchase/sell mines instantly, in future additions purchasing mines will have a lead time before they are operational and mines will have the ability to be switched off or sold rather than having to be sold to reduce workload on a dwindling population.
+For the MVP version I will be allowing players to purchase/sell mines instantly, in future additions purchasing mines will have a lead time before they are operational and mines will have the ability to be sold or switched off to reduce workload on a dwindling population.

 In the BASIC version of Space Mines the buy/sell price of a mine is calculated at each turn as being between 2,000 and 4,000.
 For the purpose of the MVP I am going to set the buy price to 4,000 and the sell value to 2,000.
 Eventually with a global marketplace set up the buy values will be determined by supply and demand, with mines being destroyed at a cost rather than sold.